brunovmartini/projects-core-service/README.md

 }
 ```

-After the creation of this user, the password will be safely stored in the database with encription.
-Therefore, the admin user can be logged out with the endpoint `/auth/logout` and the new created user can log in to start using the application with its own user.
+After the creation of this user, the password will be safely stored in the database with encryption.
+Therefore, the manager user can be logged out with the endpoint `POST /auth/logout` and the new created user can perform the login to start using the application with its own user.

 ---